 Ironically, these experiences and his successful treatment would set the stage for the hospital to once again be used as a field hospital, treating wounded Nazi’s during WWII.
 Occupied by the Russians in 1945, it served as a Soviet military hospital for the next 50 years until 1995, long after the fall of the Berlin wall.
 The hospital treated everyone from Communist party members to the disgraced head of the East German government who was sent there after being forced out in 1990.

 Today, while a few small sections of the enormous hospital are used for neurological rehabilitation and Parkinson’s research, the majority of the complex, including the surgery ward, the psychiatric ward, and a rifle range, have all been abandoned and left to decay back into the surrounding forest.
 In 2002 it was used as a set for the Roman Polanski film ‘The Pianist’.

-As none of the complex is guarded, it is a popular place for urban exploration, drinking teenagers, and people looking to give themselves a good scare.
+As none of the complex was guarded until 2015, it was a popular place for urban exploration, drinking teenagers, and people looking to give themselves a good scare.